Ben Affleck & Ana De Armas Have Fired Up The Instagram PDA

-If we back up a second, you'll remember that Affleck and de Armas were rumored to be dating when they were seen spending time together in Havana, Cuba.
+If we back up a second, you'll remember that Affleck and de Armas were rumoured to be dating when they were seen spending time together in Havana, Cuba.

 Advertisement